apache/activemq-artemis/docs/hacking-guide/en/code.md

 1. Build with Maven

-   Typically developers will want to build using the `dev` profile which disables license and code style checks.
+   Typically developers will want to build using the `dev` profile which enables license and code style checks.
 For
    example:

         $ mvn -Pdev install